-The Loneliness of Performing
+The Loneliness of Always Performing

 Loneliness doesn’t always look like someone sitting alone in the dark.